home

 Since scientific research has shown that alcoholic beverages slow down the human machine, and since the human machine is the most important machine in industry, we should expect the use of alcoholic beverages to slow down industry, and we should expect prohibition, if enforced to speed up industry.
 Experiments show that two or four glasses of beer a day will impair the work done in typesetting by 8 percent, increase the time required for heavy mountain marches 22 per cent, and impair accuracy of shooting under severe Army tests 30 per cent….”

 Fisher then went on to calculate that “the productivity of labor would be increased from 10 to 20 per cent by effective prohibition.”
-(Irving Fisher, 1926A, Works, WIII, p.
+(Irving Fisher, 1926A, Works, VIII, p.
 127)

 While Fisher’s calculations were made a decade after the war, the argument that alcohol hurt productivity had long been made by dry advocates.
 It was countered by labor supporters such as Samuel Gompers, who argued that beer was a working man’s beverage and that banning it would amount to discrimination on the basis of class because the wealthy would still be able to keep their private stocks of hard liquors.
-Both arguments seemed to resonate with Wilson as he searched for a compromise that might satisfy both sides, stopping the “waste” of grain used in making alcohol, while not penalizing workers by banning their beverage of choice while not banning the stocks of distilled liquors to which the wealthy would have access.
+Both arguments seemed to resonate with Wilson as he searched for a compromise that might satisfy both sides, stopping the “waste” of grain used in making alcohol, while not penalizing workers by banning their (inexpensive) beverage of choice.

 I regard the immediate passage of this bill as of vital consequence to the defense and safety of the nation.
 Time is of the essence, and yet it has become evident that heated and protracted debate will delay the passage of the bill indefinitely if the provisions affecting the manufacture of beer and wine are insisted upon.”
 (PWW 29 June 1917 43:42)